 - Louisiana taxpayers who incur research and development expenses may be able to receive credits against state income and corporate franchise taxes.

-- Taxpayers who employee fewer than 50 Louisiana residents can receive a credit up to 40% of the apportioned amount of their expenditures.
+- Taxpayers who employ fewer than 50 Louisiana residents can receive a credit up to 40% of the apportioned amount of their expenditures.

 - Taxpayers who receive certain federal grants can receive a credit up to 40% of the receipts received.